 Talent adds DAPI in blocking solution to the cells.
 Use labeled containers whenever possible.

 Incubate for 2 hours at room temperature or alternatively overnight at 4 degrees Celsius with gentle shaking.
 Authors, do you plan to demonstrate incubating at room temp or 4 °C during the video?
+Incubation does not seem necessary to include in the video

 After pelleting the organoids as before, add primary antibody in blocking solution and incubate overnight at 4 degree Celsius with gentle shaking [1-TXT].